 Address: 137 Warren Avenue, Plymouth, MA 02360

 At Historic Patuxet, visitors will step inside a “wetu” and learn about the home life of the Wampanoag in the 17th Century.
 You’ll also see a live demonstration of making a “mishoon” or dug-out canoe.
-There are also opportunities to learn about the Wampanoag diet and see the gardeners at work growing corn and squash.
+There are also opportunities to learn about the Wampanoag diet and see the gardeners growing corn and squash at work.

 The 17th Century English Village depicts life as a Pilgrim family, from gardening to games and even a muster drill.
 Visitors can then watch the miller make delicious cornmeal when they stop at the Grist mill.
 The Grist mill is an authentic working mill, fulfilling orders for cornmeal, grits, and flour!